PLCnext/MqttGdsConnector/MqttClient_Technical_Details.md

    *Arp.Plc.Eclr/ProgramInstance.PortName*

    ... where *ProgramInstance* must be the name of the program instance in the PLCnext Engineer project, and *PortName* must the name of a port variable defined in that program.

+1. The `publish_on_change` switch applies to all published variables, i.e. all variables must be published either on change, or on fixed period(s).
+The maximum publish frequency remains at 2 Hz (i.e. 500 ms period).

+1. To assist with the "Publish On Change" feature, users can configure a GDS port to receive an integer that increments after each publish cycle.
+This `cycle_count_port` value can be used as a clock to feed messages into GDS variables from a buffer, if necessary.

 -----------
 #### connect_options